IPCC-WG1/Chapter-12/README.md

 # Chapter 12

-**!!! the repository will be updated on the 1st of March (the latest) ; it is currently cleaned (removing unnecessary files) and some notebooks are re-structured to be more understandable**

 ## Presentation of the repository
 This repository contains the code that has been used for a subset of Chapter 12 figures.